Easiest, Best, Real, Seafood Alfredo

 If you've read a few of my previous posts, you may know I used to commercial fish.
 We occasionally caught octopus and enjoyed them but it is difficult to find fresh octopus in Canada, outside of big city fish markets.
 If you do manage to get some fresh octopus, it is also a bit time consuming and tricky to prep.
 Both of these reasons make buying already prepared octopus an attractive option.
 This delicious marinated seafood salad includes squid and shrimp too.
 If you prefer no octopus or squid, easily substitute shrimp like Sardo's marinated shrimp.

-Eat and drink well this holiday season and enjoy the small things in life.
+Eat, drink and be merry this holiday season and remember to enjoy the small things in life.

 Easy Seafood Alfredo...From Scratch!